 13. Get Your Photo Taken

-You’ve been standing in awe of God’s beautiful creation, so why not head over to the non-denominational church services located in the chapel that start at 10:30 a.m. on Sundays?
+You’ve been standing in awe of God’s beautiful creation, so why not head over to the non-denominational church services located in the chapel on Sundays to worship the Creator?

 15. Fight Your Fears

-This REALLY appealed to me, and although I had to talk myself into going up that huge ladder and actually jump off the platform, I was happy I conquered my fears and did it!
+This REALLY appealed to me, and although I had to talk myself into climbing up that huge ladder and actually jumping off the platform, I was happy I conquered my fears and did it!

 16. Compete at Disc Golf

 Gather some friendly competitors and pick up a frisbee or two plus a map at the Programs desk to test your skills on their 18-hole course.
 You may just have found a new sport you love, surrounded by beautiful scenery.

 If you brought your own pole or decide to rent one at the fishing shop located in the Programs building, you’ll be set to hook a trout or two.
 They also have onsite fly fishing lessons, fly tying classes and equipment sales.